OnderAhmet/drilling-fluid-alkalinity-dataset/README.md

 Onder, A., Gul, S., & Kulga, B.
 "Development of Data-Driven Models for Estimating Mud and Filtrate Alkalinity Using Machine Learning Applications."

-## License

-This dataset is made publicly available for research and academic use.